tudelft3d/3DCityDB-Tools-for-QGIS/README.md

 - Multiple user support, with different privileges (read-only, read-write)
 - Form-based editing of feature attributes, changes are stored directly into the database
 - In order to tackle possibly very large datasets, different strategies have been implemented to facilitate the user's experience when interacting with the city models via the GUI in QGIS
-- As CityGML natively deals with 3D data, all geometries in the QGIS "layers" are 3D: they can be therefore visualised both in 2D and (with currently some limitations) in 3D, too.
+- As CityGML natively deals with 3D data, all geometries in the QGIS "layers" are 3D: they can be therefore visualised both in 2D and (with currently some limitations) in 3D, too
 - The plugin consists of a server-side part (written in PG/pgSQL) and a client-side part (written in Python).
-Installation of the server-side part is possible via the plugin GUI (for database administrators)
+Installation of the server-side part is possible via the plugin GUI (for database administrators).

-Further details, and a simple user guide, can be found in the \user_guide subfolder of the plugin installation directory (see file "3DCityDBLoader_UserGuide.pdf").
+Further details, and a simple user guide, can be found in the \user_guide subfolder of the plugin installation directory (see file "[3DCityDBLoader_UserGuide.pdf](https://github.com/tudelft3d/3DCityDB-QGIS-Loader/blob/master/user_guide/3DCityDBLoader_UserGuide.pdf)").

 Some datasets for testing purposes are available, too, and are contained in the \test_datasets subfolder.